Friday, 25 January 2013

 http://www.merckvetmanual.com/mvm/index.jsp?cfile=htm/bc/10203.htm

-On these fantasy sites they also use the fact mules are sterile as a way of comparing it to Rh neg women having trouble to have babies with Rh positives.
+On these fantasy sites, they also use the fact mules are sterile as a way of comparing it to Rh-neg women having trouble having babies with Rh positives.

 A mule is the product of two different species (a horse and a donkey) mating with each other.
 Mules are always sterile because horses and donkeys have different chromosome numbers.

-Neanderthals and the simians they mixed genes with did have different amount of chromosomes, but the two smallest ape chromosomes were combined into a single, larger human chromosome.
+Neanderthals and the simians they mixed genes with did have different amounts of chromosomes, but the two smallest ape chromosomes were combined into a single, larger human chromosome.

-Even though Neanderthals and the simians started out not being able to breed with each other, after the genetic engineering it was possible.
+Even though Neanderthals and the Simians started out not being able to breed with each other, after genetic engineering it was possible.
 The Sapiens could of course breed very easily between themselves.

-Two people with Rh negative blood can have children normally, as can two Rh positives.
+Two people with Rh-negative blood can have children normally, as can two Rh-positive.
 The only problems occur when the parents are incompatible and it doesn't matter which way round it is.

 Like so: